apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ## General Information

 - Drill 1.17 supports the Metastore and `ANALYZE TABLE` only for tables stored as Parquet files and only when stored in the `DFS` storage plugin.
-- The first time you execute ANALYZE TABLE for a table, Drill will scan the entire tables (all files.)
+- The first time you execute ANALYZE TABLE for a table, Drill will scan the entire table (all files.)
-When you next issue the same command, Drill will scan only those files added since the previous run.
+When you issue the same command for the next time, Drill will scan only those files added since the previous run.
-The command will return the message if table statistics are up-to-date:
+The command will return the following message if table statistics are up-to-date:

 ```